 It controls many important functions within plant cells.
 It regulates the movement of water through the plant’s vascular tissues, as well as nutrients and the sugars that keep it alive.
 It’s also critical in enzyme activation, distributing energy and producing it through photosynthesis.
 It’s also important for annual plants, allowing them to endure drought, long winters and hot dry summers.
 It’s an excellent all-rounder!

-In general, if you’re fertilizing regular with a good quality balanced fertilizer, you probably won’t need to add extra potassium.
+In general, if you’re fertilizing regularly with a good quality balanced fertilizer, you probably won’t need to add extra potassium.
 But if you’re still unsure, and want to add more, I’d strongly suggest testing your soil first.

 Potassium is not hard to test for with a simple soil testing kit you can use at home.
 You can also contact your local extension service, run by universities across the country.
 They provide comprehensive test results, covering all the important soil nutrients, as well as pH and more.